Growing Zones: 5-8 outdoors(hardy down to -10℉) 5-8 outdoors

-Planting directions (for potted plant): Despite their large size, hops grow well in containers if provided with a sturdy trellis, abundant water and ample supplemental nutrients.
+1. Planting: Despite their large size, Hops grow well in containers if provided with a sturdy trellis, abundant water, and ample supplemental nutrients.

-Watering: Hops love water but only when applied directly to the root system.
-If the leaves get wet too often it's an opportunity for mold and mildew to form on the plant.
-Water your plants daily directly at their bases in order to keep the soil moist, but not over saturated.
-In the event of rain getting your leaves wet and the sun coming out shortly thereafter it's recommended to go out and gently shake the excess moisture off.
-Water droplets can form miniature lenses and burn your leaves.
+2. Watering: Hops love water but only when applied directly to the root system.
+Water your plants daily directly at their bases in order to keep the soil moist but not over-saturated.
+In the event of rain, gently shake the excess moisture off of your plant's leaves.

-Fertilizing: Hops love fertilizer.
-Provide your container grown hops with a liquid fertilizer diluted to quarter-strength.
+3. Fertilizing: Hops love fertilizer.
+Provide your container-grown Hops with a liquid fertilizer diluted to quarter-strength.
 Start out feeding them with fertilizer that's high in nitrogen.
-Then when the first signs of hop cones form, move away from nitrogen rich fertilizer for fertilizers that are rich in phosphorus and potassium.
-After feeding the vines give them a good amount of water to keep their roots from being burned.
+Then when the first signs of hop cones form, move away from nitrogen-rich fertilizer and use fertilizers that are rich in phosphorus and potassium.

-Pruning: When pruning be sure your trimming tool has been sterilized for healthy and clean cuts (a household rubbing alcohol works just fine for sterilization).
-Prune hops vines once they begin to outgrow their trellis.
+4. Pruning: When pruning, be sure your trimming tool has been sterilized for healthy and clean cuts.
+Prune vines once they begin to outgrow their trellis.
 Remove foliage from under one foot of growth on the vine.
-This increases air circulation and avoids the likelihood of pest infestations and disease.

-Harvesting: Harvesting usually begins in the middle of August and continues until the middle of September.
-Test the cones in order to be sure that its time to harvest.
-To determine the readiness for picking judge the cones by touch and smell.
-If the cone is too green, feels damp and soft to the touch on its scales then it may not be ready just yet.
+5. Harvesting: Harvesting usually begins in the middle of August and continues until the middle of September.
+Test the cones in order to be sure that it's time to harvest.
+To determine the readiness for picking, judge the cones by touch and smell.
+If the cone is too green, feels damp and soft to the touch on its scales, then it may not be ready.
 A cone ready for harvest will feel papery and light.

 Most items ship the next business day unless otherwise noted